Normal lenses often create glare, reflections, and "ghost images." Now that can be eliminated with an anti-reflective coating.

 The first and still most popular high index plastic is polycarbonate.
 Polycarbonate was originally developed for fighter jet cockpits.
 It is very strong, very light, and resistant to scratches and impact.
 Most sports lenses are made of polycarbonate.

 Other high index materials are classified by numbers.
 The higher the number, the thinner and lighter the lens.
 The lower numbers are classified as mid-index lenses.
 Mid-index lenses, such as 1.54, 1.56, and 1.57.
-These lenses are thinner than
+These lenses are thinner than glass, and nearly as strong as CR-39.

 High index lenses, such as 1.66, 1.74, and 1.9, are much thinner than regular glass or plastic.
 Talk with your doctor to decide which high index lens is right for you.